 What is Ampyra?

-Ampyra is a prescription medicine used to help improve walking in people with multiple sclerosis (MS).
+Ampyra is a prescription medicine used to help improve walking in adults with multiple sclerosis (MS).
 This was shown by an increase in walking speed.

 It is not known if Ampyra is safe or effective in children less than 18 years of age.